djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_2.md

 }
 ```

 If you thought that this would compile, I don't blame you!
-We should have all the information we need to deduce that `Integer` is an abstract pointer to an `i32`.
+We should have all the information we need to deduce that `Handle` is an abstract pointer to an `i32`.
 However, that's not what we get:

 ```
 error[E0282]: type annotations needed